 - Information System Media Handling

-University Information System Media shall be inventoried, controlled, and physically protected commensurate with the assessed level of risk to prevent unauthorized disclosure, modification, removal or destruction of Information Assets, and interruption to business activities.
-Appropriate operating procedures shall be established to protect Information System media, input/output data, and system documentation from unauthorized disclosure, modification, removal, and destruction.
+University Information System Media shall be inventoried, controlled, and physically protected commensurate with Data Classification and Encryption rule with the assessed level of risk to prevent unauthorized disclosure, modification, removal or destruction of Information Assets, and interruption to business activities.
+Appropriate operating procedures shall be established to protect Information System Media, input/output data, and system documentation from unauthorized disclosure, modification, removal, and destruction.